strohs/aws-cda-notes/study-notes-JUNE2018.md

 * Instead of uploading directly to an S3 bucket, you can use a distinct URL to upload to an edge location, which will in turn transfer to S3.
 * Remember **You get a distinct URL for uploading to your bucket**
-    * **always us the S3 website URL to access bucket resources when running a website on S3**
+    * **always use the S3 website URL to access bucket resources when running a website on S3**
         * http://mybucketname.**s3-website**.us-east-1.amazonaws.com